MeadowlarkDAW/creek/README.md

 [![Crates.io](https://img.shields.io/crates/v/creek.svg)](https://crates.io/crates/creek)
 [![License](https://img.shields.io/crates/l/creek.svg)](https://github.com/RustyDAW/creek/blob/main/COPYRIGHT)

-Realtime-safe disk streaming to/from audio files using [Symphonia](https://github.com/pdeljanov/Symphonia) to support a variety of codecs.
+Realtime-safe streaming to/from audio files on disk.

+The included decoder uses [Symphonia](https://github.com/pdeljanov/Symphonia).
 Refer to [Symphonia's documentation](https://docs.rs/symphonia/latest/symphonia/#support) for supported codecs.
 Symphonia's Cargo features are exposed with the prefix `decode-`, except `aac` and `isomp4` which creek does not work with yet.
 For example, to enable MP3 decoding in creek, enable the `decode-mp3` feature.

+The included encoder only supports the WAV format.

 ## How the Read Stream Works